kaasikodes/worksuite/README.md

     -   When failed document jobs exceed a set threshold.
     -   When `AiDocumentProcessor` fails to receive a response from the AI model.

--   Validate AI model responses (`aiGetDetails`).
--   Handle multiple purchase order matches by duplicating or updating document records (per business rules).
+-   Handle multiple purchase order matches by duplicating or updating document records (dependent on business rules).
 -   Update dashboard in real-time via:

     -   Polling, or
     -   Server-Sent Events / WebSockets.

 -   Automatically restart workers in production/staging after deployments or crashes.
--   Ensure job retries:
+-   Ensure job retries(This is implemented):

     -   At least 3 attempts before marking as failed.
     -   Use **exponential backoff**.

--   Prevent **double processing** when multiple servers are involved:
+-   Prevent **double processing** when multiple servers are involved(This is implemented):

     -   Use DB transactions & locking.